 In the national parliament, the sum of China literacy is close to zero.
 And it’s not much better across our public sector institutions.
 For example, in 2016, an arm of the Commonwealth government critical to how we manage ourselves in this Chinese world organised for senior staff an external expert briefing on the Chinese Communist Party and how it works – because, in the words of the agency head, “they know nothing about it”.
 In 2016.

 It’s good this deficit was recognised.
 But a quick remedial skate around a China topic doesn’t give us the capacity for sustained, long-term management of ourselves in a Chinese world.

 A third reason is political will.
 Since September 11 there has been an acceleration of the enmeshment of Australian defence forces and intelligence establishments with those of the US.
-As Julie Bishop said exultantly in Los Angeles in January, Australian and US forces are “deeply” integrated, and “Australian personnel are in line and command positions inside the US military”.
+As Foreign Affairs Minister Julie Bishop said exultantly in Los Angeles in January, Australian and US forces are “deeply” integrated, and “Australian personnel are in line and command positions inside the US military”.